trixi-framework/Trixi.jl/docs/src/conventions.md

   use the `orientation` in this way.
 - The `direction`s are numbered as
   `1 => -x, 2 => +x, 3 => -y, 4 => +y, 5 => -z, 6 => +z`.
-  For example, the `boundary_condition`s are ordered in this way when a `Tuple` of boundary conditions per direction is passed to the constructor of a `SemidiscretizationHyperbolic`.
+  For example, the `boundary_conditions` are ordered in this way when a `Tuple` of boundary conditions per direction is passed to the constructor of a `SemidiscretizationHyperbolic`.